 City of Cordele, Georgia

-The City of Cordele, a local municipal government in South Georgia serving a population of approximately 12,000 citizens, is actively seeking Police Sergeant candidates.
-Located 100 miles North of the Florida state line, and served by three exits on Interstate 75, Cordele is the commercial hub of Crisp County and offers excellent growth opportunities for hotels, restaurants, retail, recreational and healthcare facilities.
+The City of Cordele, a local municipal government, serves a population of approximately 12,000 citizens.
+Located 100 miles north of the Florida state line, and served by three exits in Interstate 75, Cordele is the commercial hub of Crisp County and offers excellent growth opportunities for hotels, restaurants, retail, recreational and healthcare facilities.

 EXAMPLES OF DUTIES